TheresaCampbell/jungle/README.md

 # Jungle

-(This project is a work in progress.)
-A mini e-commerce application built with Rails 4.2 for purposes of learning Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails, feature testing, and unit testing by example.

 ## Setup